jgallowa07/tsencode/README.md

 ## Quickstart: Creating a quick visualization

-There are two basic functions of `tsencode` at the moment.

-1: There is a simple one-to-one encoding of a Tree Sequence that can be reached through `tsencode.encode(ts)`
+1: There is a simple one-to-one encoding of a Tree Sequence that can be reached through `TsEncoder.add_one_to_one`

 ```
+# Example 1
 import tsencode
 import msprime